Hire Voip Development

 Primary Use Case Media streaming (audio/video) Continuous, structured data exchange.

-Architecture Peer-to-peer communication between devices, reducing server load.
+Architecture Peer-to-peer communication between devices reduces server load.
 Server-client model for centralized control and scalability.

 Performance Optimized for high-quality video and audio with low bandwidth usage.
 Designed for fast, lightweight data exchange with high scalability.